MarkMT/fragmentary/README.md

 Part of the beauty of this approach is the fact that any change in data requiring the cache to be refreshed is detected by inspecting just a single `updated_at` attribute of each record.
 However it is less effective at handling cases where the content of a fragment depends in more complex ways on multiple records from multiple models.
 The fact that automatic updating of nested fragments is limited to `belongs_to` associations is one aspect of this.

-It is certainly possible to construct more complex keys from multiple records and models.
+It is certainly possible to construct more complex keys and/or versions from multiple records and models.
 However this requires retrieving all of those records from the database and computing keys from them for all fragments contained in the server's response every time a request is received, potentially undermining the benefit caching is intended to provide.
 A related challenge exists in dealing with user-specific content.
 Here again the user record can easily be incorporated into the key.
 However if the content of a fragment really must be customized to individual users, this can lead to the number of cache entries escalating dramatically.

 A further limitation is that the rendering and storage of cache content relies on an explicit request being received from a user's browser, meaning that at least one user experiences a response time that doesn't benefit from caching every time a relevant change in data occurs.
-Nested fragments can mitigate this problem for pre-existing pages, since only part of the response need be re-built, but we are still left with the challenge of how to implement nesting in the case of more complex data associations.
+Nested fragments can mitigate this problem for pre-existing pages, since only part of the response need be re-built, though we are still left with the challenge of how to implement nesting in the case of more complex data associations.

 ## Fragmentary - General Approach
-Fragmentary uses a database table and corresponding ActiveRecord model that are separate from your application data specifically to represent view fragments.
+In Fragmentary, view fragments are associated with records from an ActiveRecord model and corresponding database table that are _separate_ from your application data.
 Records in this table serve only as metadata, recording the type of content each fragment contains, where it is located, and when it was last updated.
-These records play the same role with respect to caching as an application data record in Rails' native approach, i.e. internally a fragment record is passed to Rails' `cache` method in the same way that `product` was in the earlier example, and the cache key is derived from the fragment record's `updated_at` attribute.
+These records play the same role with respect to caching as an application data record in Rails' native approach, i.e. internally a fragment record is passed to Rails' `cache` method in the same way that `product` was in the earlier example, and the version of a cache entry is derived from the fragment record's `updated_at` attribute.
 A publish-subscribe mechanism is used to automatically update this timestamp whenever any application data affecting the content of a fragment is added, modified or destroyed, causing the fragment's cached content to be expired.

 To support fragment nesting, each fragment record also includes a `parent_id` attribute pointing to its immediate parent, or containing, fragment.
 Whenever the `updated_at` attribute on an inner fragment changes (initially as a result of a change in some application data the fragment is associated with), as well as expiring the cached content for that fragment, the parent fragment is automatically touched, thus expiring the containing cache as well.
-This process continues up through all successive ancestors, ensuring that the whole page (or part thereof in the case of some AJAX requests) is refreshed.
+This process continues up through all successive ancestors, ensuring that all of the cached content containing the change is refreshed.

 Rather than use Rails' native `cache` helper directly, Fragmentary provides some new helper methods that hide some of the necessary internals involved in working with an explicit fragment model.
 Additional features include the ability to cache separate versions of fragments for different types of users and the ability to insert user-specific content after cached content is retrieved from the cache store.
 Fragmentary also supports automatic background updating of cached content within seconds of application data changing, avoiding the need for a user to visit a page in order to update the cache.